 - 1. Primary caseworkers: - 1.
 May request courtesy supervision from a caseworker in another office through their supervisor and regional gatekeeper when children or youth are placed or moved outside of their office coverage area. - 2.
-Must maintain primary assignment for cases with courtesy supervision. - 2.
+Must: - 1.
+Maintain primary assignment for cases with courtesy supervision. - 2.
+Notify the courtesy supervision worker if there is reason to know children are or may be Indian children. - 2.
 Regional gatekeepers must: - 1.
 Request courtesy supervision from regional gatekeepers in another region when they receive courtesy supervision requests from supervisors in their region. - 2.
 Assign courtesy supervision cases to supervisors in their region when they receive completed courtesy supervision requests from regional gatekeepers in another region. - 3.
-Primary and courtesy supervision caseworkers must work together at the lowest level possible to resolve concerns related to the safety, well-being, or permanency of children or youth on courtesy supervision. - 4.
-The regional administrators (RAs) of the sending offices will make the final determination, in consultation with the RAs of the receiving offices, when there are differing opinions or unresolved issues related to courtesy supervision cases.
+Primary and courtesy supervision caseworkers must: - 1.
+Work together at the lowest level possible to resolve concerns related to the safety, well-being, or permanency of children or youth on courtesy supervision. - 2.
+Follow the Indian Child Welfare Active Efforts and Tribal Collaboration policy if there is reason to believe children are or may be Indian children.

+Regional administrators (RAs) of the sending offices will make the final determination, in consultation with the RAs of the receiving offices, when there are differing opinions or unresolved issues related to courtesy supervision cases.

-- 1. Requesting Courtesy Supervision - 1.
-Primary caseworkers requesting courtesy supervision must complete and send the Courtesy Supervision Referral DCYF 10-459 form to their supervisor for approval, within 72 hours of children or youth have moved or will be moving outside their office coverage area. - 2.
+- 1. Requesting Courtesy Supervision - Primary caseworkers requesting courtesy supervision must complete and send the Courtesy Supervision Referral DCYF 10-459 form to their supervisor for approval, within 72 hours of children or youth have moved or will be moving outside their office coverage area. - 2.
 Supervisors receiving courtesy supervision referral requests must review and verify that the information on the Courtesy Supervision Referral DCYF 10-459 form and in FamLink is complete, within 72 hours from receipt.
-If the information is: - 1.
-Incomplete, they must notify the primary caseworker to complete and make any necessary corrections and resend the Courtesy Supervision Referral DCYF 10-459 form. - 2.
-Complete, they must email the approved Courtesy Supervision Referral DCYF 10-459 form to their regional gatekeeper. - 3.
+If the information is: - Incomplete, they must notify the primary caseworker to complete and make any necessary corrections and resend the Courtesy Supervision Referral DCYF 10-459 form.

+- 2. Complete, they must email the approved Courtesy Supervision Referral DCYF 10-459 form to their regional gatekeeper. - 3.
 Regional gatekeepers receiving courtesy supervision referral requests from supervisors must review and verify that the information on the forms and in FamLink is complete, within 72 hours from receipt.
-If the information is: - 1.
-Incomplete, they must notify the primary caseworker and the supervisor to complete and make any necessary corrections and resend the Courtesy Supervision Referral DCYF 10-459 form. - 2.
-Complete, they must send the completed Courtesy Supervision Referral DCYF 10-459 form to the receiving regional gatekeeper.

-- 4. Receiving regional gatekeepers receiving courtesy supervision referral requests from sending regional gatekeepers must complete the following, within 72 hours from receipt: - 1.
+If the information is: - Incomplete, they must notify the primary caseworker and the supervisor to complete and make any necessary corrections and resend the Courtesy Supervision Referral DCYF 10-459 form. - 2.
+Complete, they must send the completed Courtesy Supervision Referral DCYF 10-459 form to the receiving regional gatekeeper. - 4.
+Receiving regional gatekeepers receiving courtesy supervision referral requests from sending regional gatekeepers must complete the following, within 72 hours from receipt: - 1.
 Review the Courtesy Supervision Referral DCYF 10-459 form. - 2.
 Assign cases to supervisors for courtesy supervision in FamLink. - 5.
-Courtesy supervision supervisors must assign courtesy supervision cases to caseworkers in FamLink, within 72 hours of case assignment from the receiving regional gatekeeper.

-2. Courtesy Supervision
+Courtesy supervision supervisors must assign courtesy supervision cases to caseworkers in FamLink, within 72 hours of case assignment from the receiving regional gatekeeper. - 2.
+Courtesy Supervision